Flamelet Connection to Turbulence Kinetic Energy Dissipation Rate: Basic Relations for Rotational Flamelet

+Furthermore, the divergence will be zero for the incoming flow; although density variation will occur in the flamelet interior due to exothermic reaction.

+For flow into the flamelet counterflow at a distance from the interface of the two incoming streams, $u_{\xi}$ is only a function of $\xi$ and $u_{\chi}$ is only dependent on $\chi$, and the velocity derivatives $\partial u_{\xi}/\partial \chi$ and $\partial u_{\chi}/\partial \xi$ are each zero.
 That is, the vorticity does not appear explicitly for the inflow in the description within the rotating frame.
 It can have the important implicit effect through the centrifugal acceleration.
 In the flamelet interior core with varying density, velocity derivatives indicating shear strain and vorticity can develop because $u_{\xi}(\xi, \chi)$ and $w(\chi, z)$ can appear.
 However, since $u_{\xi}$ is antisymmetric in $\xi$ and $w$ is antisymmetric in $z$, the circulations for the regions with total vorticity in the $\xi$- or $\chi$-directions or added vorticity in the $z$-direction will each be zero.